Home Early

 Changes.

-All of us except for Michael were listening to music created by black performers: Ray Charles, Aretha Franklin, Big Joe Turner, James Brown, Etta James, Sam and Dave, Otis Redding, etc...
-It was natural for us to want to play that music.
-Once Brad discovered Otis Spann, he jumped on the bandwagon as well and learned to play the blues quickly.
+All of us except for Michael were mostly listening to music created by great black performers: Ray Charles, Aretha Franklin, Big Joe Turner, James Brown, Etta James, Sam and Dave, Otis Redding, etc... so, of course, we wanted to play that music.
+Once Brad discovered Otis Spann, he jumped on the bandwagon as well and learned to play the blues in an amazingly short time.

 It soon became fairly obvious that Michael's bass playing was a hindrance, and that his stylistic desires didn't jibe with those of the rest of the band.
-We didn't want to do his original songs,and he didn't share the whole "soul music" gestalt.
+We didn't want to do his original songs,and he didn't share the rhythm-and-blues gestalt.
 We convinced him to bow out, but we would be under his management - "Persuasion Productions."
-We also changed the band's name to
+We also changed the band's name to The Penetrations.

-This move also allowed me to take up playing bass full time, which was good, as I had never been facile on the 6-string guitar.
+This move also allowed me to take up playing bass full time, which was good, as I had never been very facile on the 6-string guitar.
+Some people are particularly-well-suited to a specific instrument, and bass was my bag.
 At first, I could only play bass with a pick; you can hear that in the Penetrations' early recordings.
-Over time I learned to play with my fingers, and my tone improved.
+Over time I learned to play with my fingers, and my tone - and note selection - improved.
+I can't think of any bassists in the rhythm-and-blues field who play with a pick.
+Okay, there's Carol Kaye... but she was so good she could do it however she wanted.

 Buddy was such a good drummer that it was easy for me to "lock in" with him; solid rhythm was definitely a forte of the band.